History of Niš: Early Middle Ages

 The latter half of the 6th century AD saw the first major migrations of Slavs and Avars.
 During the 6th and 7th century, Slavic tribes made eight attempts to take Niš.
 In 551, the Slavs crossed Niš initially headed for Thessalonica, but ended up in Dalmatia.
 By the 580s the Slavs had conquered Serbia to much of northern Greece.
 During the final attack in 615 the invaders took the city, and most of the Roman and Romanized Daco-Thracian population fled, perished, or became assimilated.

-The Slavs in the Sclaviniae remain independent for some while; in 785, Macedonia is conquered by Constantine VI.
-In 805, the town and its surroundings were taken by Bulgarian ruler Krum and became part of Bulgarian Empire.
+The Slavs in the Sclaviniae remain independent for some while; in 785, Macedonia was reconquered by the Byzantine Empire under Constantine VI.
+In 805, the town and its surroundings were taken by Bulgarian ruler Krum and became part of the Bulgarian Empire.

 High Middle Ages

 In 1018, the Theme of Bulgaria was established by Emperor Basil II, who had conquered Bulgaria and Serbia.
 Niš was one of its main cities.
-Prince Constantine Bodin was crowned Emperor of Bulgaria in 1072, amid the Bulgarian revolt against the Byzantine Empire.
+Prince Constantine Bodin was crowned Emperor of Bulgaria in 1072, amid a Bulgarian revolt against the Byzantine Empire.
 Bodin conquered Niš, but was later captured.
 During the People's Crusade, on July 3, 1096, Peter the Hermit clashed with Byzantine forces at Niš, losing a quarter of his men, but managed to march on to Constantinople.

 The Byzantine Emperor Manuel I Komnenos (r.
 1143–1180) had the town fortified, and in 1155, handed the region of Dendra (Niš and its environ) over to Prince Desa, as an appanage.
 In 1162, Manuel I met with Stefan Nemanja at Niš, where Nemanja was given the region of Dubočica (Leskovac) alongside Niš.
 By 1188, Niš had become Nemanja's capital.
 On 27 July 1189, Nemanja received Holy Roman Emperor Frederick Barbarossa and his 100,000 crusaders at Niš.
 When describing Serbia during the rule of Vukan II in 1202, the mention of Niš shows its special status.
 In 1203, Kaloyan of Bulgaria annexed Niš.
 Stefan Nemanjić later regained the region.